A prescription for projectors to compute helicity amplitudes in D dimensions: A few examples

-We insert the expressions (\ref{EQ:XpolMBR}), \eqref{EQ:TpolMBR}, and \eqref{EQ:YpolMBR} for the polarization vectors in (\ref{EQ:LPgggg8}).
-All the Lorentz algebra is carried out using FORM~\cite{Vermaseren:2000nd}.
-Let us emphasize again that, in order to avoid possible ambiguities in the definition and application of these external projectors, all pairs of Levi-Civita tensors in eq.~(\ref{EQ:LPgggg8}) are replaced according to the contraction rule eq.~(\ref{EQ:LeviCivitaContRule}) before being used in the projection.
-Then the projectors (\ref{EQ:LPgggg8}) are expressed solely in terms of external momenta and space-time metric tensors.
-After pulling out the normalization factors as prescribed in section~(\ref{SEC:Prescription}), the resulting tensor projectors (which have only a polynomial dependence on external momenta and kinematics) will be applied to the color stripped amplitudes $\mathcal{A}^{[\text{tree}]}_{gggg}(i), ~\mathcal{A}^{[\text{1-loop}]}_{gggg} (i)$.
+The number of linear polarization projectors in eq.~(\ref{EQ:LPgggg8}) equals the number of independent helicity amplitudes, taking into account the parity symmetry of the scattering amplitude.
+We do not consider additional relations among the linear polarized amplitudes arising from Bose symmetry, which involve kinematic crossings.
+The 8 linear polarization projectors in eq.~(\ref{EQ:LPgggg8}) are sufficient for any parity-even scattering amplitude among four external massless bosons to any loop order, irrespective of any possible (evanescent) Lorentz structures therein.\footnote{In case a $2\to 2$ scattering amplitude involves parity-violating couplings, 8 linear polarization projectors containing an odd number of $\varepsilon_Y$ (or Levi-Civita tensors) can be used in addition.} We insert in (\ref{EQ:LPgggg8}) the expressions (\ref{EQ:XpolMBR}), \eqref{EQ:TpolMBR}, and \eqref{EQ:YpolMBR} for the polarization vectors.
+Let us emphasize again that, in order to avoid possible ambiguities in the definition and application of these external projectors, all pairs of Levi-Civita tensors in eq.~(\ref{EQ:LPgggg8}) are replaced according to the contraction rule eq.~(\ref{EQ:LeviCivitaContRule}) \textit{before} being used in the projection, especially the projector $\varepsilon^{\mu_1}_Y \varepsilon^{\mu_2}_Y \varepsilon^{\mu_3}_Y \varepsilon^{\mu_4}_Y$ with 4 Levi-Civita tensors.
+Then the projectors (\ref{EQ:LPgggg8}) are expressed solely in terms of external momenta and space-time metric tensors, which have an unambiguous extension in D dimensions.\footnote{As a consequence of this operation, for those polarization projectors with multiple $\varepsilon_Y$, new non-factorized forms arise.
+Because of this, one may not be able to single out dot products with individual polarization vectors and rewrite them, in contrast to the computations done in FDH using the spinor-helicity representations of polarization vectors.} After pulling out the normalization factors as prescribed in section~(\ref{SEC:Prescription}), the resulting tensor projectors (which have only a polynomial dependence on external momenta and kinematics) will be applied to the color stripped amplitudes $\mathcal{A}^{[l,i]}_{gggg}$.
 We use the convention to set the variable $D=4$ in the projectors (\ref{EQ:LPgggg8}), in particular in the normalization factors that are pulled out.
-Of course this convention is used both for the amplitudes and the associated UV and/or IR subtraction terms.
-Then the normalization factors pulled out from the respective projectors \eqref{EQ:LPgggg8} are
+Of course, this convention is used both for the bare virtual amplitudes and the associated UV and/or IR subtraction terms (where amplitudes at lower loop orders occur).
+Then the normalization factors pulled out from the respective projectors \eqref{EQ:LPgggg8} are equal in this case and given by $1 / (s^2 t^2 (s + t)^2)$.